qucat/jscircuit/docs/pages/getting-started.md

-# Interactive Demo

-Test the QuCat Circuit Generator directly in your browser.
+Test the JSCircuit Editor directly in your browser.

 ## Challenge: The LC Tank Circuit